 The color-changing aspect of the Chameleon is quite interesting.
 Their skin has a superficial layer that contains pigments, under that superficial layer are cells with guanine crystals.
 Chameleons change their color by changing the space between the guanine crystals.
 When the space changes, the wavelength of light reflected off the crystals changes the colors of the skin.

 Scientists have learned that Chameleons can tune into the distances between the crystals in their skin that reflects the light.
-This process creates the variety of colors that makes them ever so popular.
+This process creates a variety of colors that makes them ever so popular.

 Some species can change color in less than 30 seconds but have much less variation, other change slower but have a wider range of colors.
 Females and younger chameleons tend to have less drastic changes.